- 1 Take Note

 As much as possible, select a craft that offers as much head room as possible to enjoy better performance.
 In other words, if you and your gear weigh about 400 pounds, search for a craft with a 600-pound-capacity, not one with a 450-pound-capacity.

 If you are forced to select a kayak with a low capacity, you may have to forego items like live wells or ice chests which tend to represent the bulk of the weight on a kayak.

 A kayak’s weight is primarily related to three factors:

-Larger kayaks use more materials than smaller ones do, so they weigh more.
+- Dimensions — Larger kayaks use more materials than smaller ones do so they weigh more.
 This is another reason to select a small kayak whenever possible.

-Kevlar kayaks weigh more than plastic kayaks, which will weigh a bit more than ones made of fiberglass.
+- Materials — Kevlar kayaks weigh more than plastic kayaks which will weigh a bit more than ones made of fiberglass.
 Although each of these materials has its own collection of pros and cons, the weight of the material is an important factor.

-It is also essential to identify your car’s roof rating, so you can ensure you won’t exceed it with the weight of your kayak.
-If it exceeds the weight that your car can handle, you’ll need to invest in a trailer or devise some other way to get it to and from the water.
+It is also essential to identify your car’s roof rating so you can ensure you won’t exceed it with the weight of your kayak.
+If it exceeds the weight that your car can handle, you have to invest in a trailer or devise some other way to get it to and from the water.